Suzuki GS series: Developments GS to GSX

-The original GS engine designs share common engine design elements of air-cooling, roller bearing crankshafts, two-valves per cylinder servicing a hemispherical combustion chambers with domed pistons and double overhead camshafts (DOHC) operating directly on shim and bucket tappets.
-In 1980 the first major upgrading of the 750cc and 1000cc machines with 16-valve (four valves per cylinder) heads with the valves being actuated though short forked rockers, and the enlargement of the litre bike to 1100cc (actually 1074cc).
-The new heads incorporated Suzuki's Twin Swirl Combustion Chamber (TSCC) technology and machines sporting the new technology were designated as GSX models in Japan, Europe, Africa, Australia, New Zealand, and many other markets, differentiating them from their two-valve per cylinder stable mates.
+The original GS engine designs share common elements of air-cooling, roller bearing crankshafts, two-valves per cylinder servicing a hemispherical combustion chambers with domed pistons and double overhead camshafts (DOHC) operating directly on shim and bucket tappets.
+In 1980 the first major upgrade of the 750cc and 1000cc machines featured 16-valve heads - four per cylinder - with the valves actuated by short forked rockers, and the enlargement of the litre bike to 1100cc (actually 1074cc).
+The new heads also used Suzuki's Twin Swirl Combustion Chamber (TSCC) technology and machines sporting the new technology were designated as GSX models in Japan, Europe, Africa, Australia, New Zealand, and many other markets, differentiating them from their two-valve per cylinder stable mates.
 In the Americas the GS code continued to be used for both four and two valve per cylinder machines.
-The 750 engine also received a plain bearing crankshaft and higher geared oil pump to increase oil pressure to the crank.
+The new 750 engine also received a plain bearing crankshaft and higher geared oil pump to increase oil pressure.
 The 8-valve 650cc engine (actually 673cc) also got plain bearings and marked the transition from two-stroke origins of the design and facilitated the move to air-oil cooling.

 The introduction of air-oil cooling via large radiators known as SACS in the road-going Suzuki motorcycle demarcated the GS/GSX machines from the new technology of the GSX-R machines, however this distinction is blurred somewhat by later models such as the GS1200SS which used the SACS equipped GSF1200 Bandit engine.